 The traditional malware detection methods are also sorely lacking in todays Internet Threat Landscape, with a combination of AV signatures, URL Filtering and IP Reputation detecting less than 40% of attacks in the wild.
 These reactive technologies are designed for the threat landscape of years past, and while do still offer value and performance they need to be complimented today with the newer proactive technologies such as HIPS, Heuristics, Behavioral Analysis and so on.

-Rake Narang: Why has it taken the industry so long to create a solution that integrates endpoint, web and email security?
+Info Security PG: Why has it taken the industry so long to create a solution that integrates endpoint, web and email security?

 Bradley Anstis: This is a good question, and in our case it was the merging of a cloud-based Web & Email service with an Endpoint AV company that triggered this new product development.
 There are other Vendors offering all three services but they are still essentially completely separate point solutions and so miss out on all the security and TCO advantages of a fully integrated platform.